Top 11 things you can do to make your app great on Windows 11

 Some common solutions include providing information in alternative formats (such as captions on a video) or enabling the use of assistive technologies (such as screen readers).

 Applications designed with accessibility in mind are easier to maintain, update, and redesign.
-In addition to helping your app reach people with disabilities, factoring in accessibly can reduce the cost of maintaining your app.
+In addition to helping your app reach people with disabilities, factoring in accessibility can reduce the cost of maintaining your app.

 4. Use the latest common controls